Theory of coupled neuronal-synaptic dynamics

-We compute the boundary curve encompassing the compact spectrum of $\tilde{\bm{M}}_{\text{bulk}}$ in the limit ${N \rightarrow \infty}$ using a theorem of \citet{ahmadian2015properties} concerning random matrices that can be written as a linear reparameterization of an i.i.d. random matrix (Appendix~\ref{sec:randommatrixappdx}).
-This shows that the spectrum of $\tilde{\bm{M}}_{\text{bulk}}$ has support at the point $\lambda$ in the complex plane if, and only if,
+We compute the boundary curve encompassing the compact spectrum of $\tilde{\bm{M}}_{\text{bulk}}$ for ${N \rightarrow \infty}$ using a theorem of \citet{ahmadian2015properties} concerning random matrices expressible as a linear reparameterization of an elementwise independent and identically distributed random matrix (Appendix~\ref{sec:random-matrix-theory}).
+This shows that the limiting spectral density of $\tilde{\bm{M}}_{\text{bulk}}$ has support at $\lambda \in \mathbb{C}$ if

-where $\tavg{\cdot}_x$ denotes an average over the population distribution of $x$, which can be obtained via the DMFT in chaotic states (derived in Sec.~\ref{subsec:dmftsubsec}) or at neuronal-synaptic fixed points (to be derived in Sec.~\ref{subsec:fps}).
-Upon taking the limit $p \rightarrow \infty$ or setting $k = 0$, plasticity has no effect, and in both cases the spectrum becomes